QuTech-Delft/qgym/README.md

 ```terminal
 pip install qgym
 ```
-If you would also like to use the notebooks, additional packages are required.
-These can simply be installed by using
-In this case, use
+If you would also like to use the notebooks, additional packages are required, which can simply be installed by using In this case, use
 ```terminal
 pip install qgym[tutorial]